 An excellent starting point to better understanding the responsibilities oral historians have to their respondents is found on the Oral History Association’s Statement of Ethics webpage.
 The OHA’s statement includes information on informed consent, as well as a discussion of core principals the association asks oral historians to uphold.

 Prior to 2019, oral history projects at Iowa State University (and many research universities across the country) required the approval of ISU’s Institutional Review Board (IRB).
-The requirement of approval by an IRB for oral history interviews was waived by a change to the Federal Policy for the Protection of Human Subjects (see here and here).
+The requirement of approval by an IRB for oral history interviews was waived by a change to the Federal Policy for the Protection of Human Subjects (see Perspectives on History and here).
 Although IRB approval is no longer necessary, we recommend that you familiarize yourself with protections of human subjects.
 An excellent introduction is found on the National Institutes of Health webpage, Protecting Human Research Participants.

 As you continue your oral history project, remember one of the guiding principles in conducting work with human subjects: “Do No Harm.”